exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ```

 The `handle_post_transaction` function sends a timestamping transaction to the
-blockchain performing the folloiwng operations:
+blockchain performing the following operations:

 - take a  timestamping transaction
 - calculate its hash
 - send it to the blockchain network, using the methods defined in Exonum
-- add transction event with the timestamping transaction in the form which
+- add transaction event with the timestamping transaction in the form which
   can be processed by Exonum.

 After the transaction is successfully completed, the system returns the hash